OBD-II PIDs: Service 03 (no PID required) - Show stored Diagnostic Trouble Codes

+Each trouble code requires 2 bytes to describe.
+Encoded in these bytes are a category and a number.
+It is typically shown decoded into a five-character form like "U0158", where the first character (here 'U') represents the category the DTC belongs to, and the remaining four characters are a hexadecimal representation of the number under that category.
+The first two bits (A7 and A6) of the first byte (A) represent the category.
+The remaining 14 bits represent the number.
+Of note is that since the second character is formed from only two bits, it can thus only be within the range 0-3.

+An example DTC of "U0158" would be decoded as follows:

+The resulting five-character code, e.g. "U0158", can be looked up in a table of OBD-II DTCs to get an actual description of what it represents.
+Of note, whilst some blocks of DTC code ranges have generic meanings that apply to all vehicles and manufacturers, the meanings of others can vary per manufacturer or even model.

+It is also worth noting that DTCs may sometimes be encountered in a four-character form, e.g. "C158", which is simply the plain hexadecimal representation of the two bytes, with proper decoding with respect to the category not having been performed.

 Service 09 PID 08 - In-use performance tracking for spark ignition engines

 It provides information about track in-use performance for catalyst banks, oxygen sensor banks, evaporative leak detection systems, EGR systems and secondary air system.

 The numerator for each component or system tracks the number of times that all conditions necessary for a specific monitor to detect a malfunction have been encountered.

 The denominator for each component or system tracks the number of times that the vehicle has been operated in the specified conditions.

 The count of data items should be reported at the beginning (the first byte).

 All data items of the In-use Performance Tracking record consist of two bytes and are reported in this order (each message contains two items, hence the message length is 4).

 Service 09 PID 0B - In-use performance tracking for compression ignition engines

 It provides information about track in-use performance for NMHC catalyst, NOx catalyst monitor, NOx adsorber monitor, PM filter monitor, exhaust gas sensor monitor, EGR/ VVT monitor, boost pressure monitor and fuel system monitor.

 All data items consist of two bytes and are reported in this order (each message contains two items, hence message length is 4):